the ParametricPath to represent with a numerical table

 findNearestGlobal.
 The algorithm used here moves from the starting point in the

-direction that reduces the distance between target
+direction that reduces the distance between target and the path, until the distance is

 at a minimum.
 This behavior is useful so that the current path point does not “hop”